Bank of the James Announces First Quarter of 2023 Financial Results and Declaration of Dividend

-/EIN News/ -- LYNCHBURG, Va., April 21, 2023 (GLOBE NEWSWIRE) -- Bank of the James Financial Group, Inc. (the “Company”) (NASDAQ:BOTJ), the parent company of Bank of the James (the “Bank”), a full-service commercial and retail bank, and Pettyjohn, Wood & White, Inc. (“PWW”), an SEC-registered investment advisor, today announced unaudited results of operations for the three month period ended March 31, 2023.
+LYNCHBURG, Va., April 21, 2023 (GLOBE NEWSWIRE) -- Bank of the James Financial Group, Inc. (the "Company") BOTJ, the parent company of Bank of the James (the "Bank"), a full-service commercial and retail bank, and Pettyjohn, Wood & White, Inc. ("PWW"), an SEC-registered investment advisor, today announced unaudited results of operations for the three month period ended March 31, 2023.
 The Bank serves Region 2000 (the greater Lynchburg MSA), and the Blacksburg, Charlottesville, Harrisonburg, Lexington, Roanoke, and Wytheville, Virginia markets.

 Net income for the three months ended March 31, 2023 was $1.98 million or $0.43 per basic and diluted share compared with $2.14 million or $0.45 per basic and diluted share for the three months ended March 31, 2022.